pfsense/docs/source/monitoring/index.rst

 System Monitoring
 *****************

-pfSense provides a wealth of information about the state of the firewall, its services, traffic flowing through the firewall, and log data.
+pfSense® software provides a wealth of information about the state of the firewall, its services, traffic flowing through the firewall, and log data.

 Logs
 ''''

-Logs on pfSense contain recent events and messages from daemons.
+Logs in pfSense software contain recent events and messages from daemons.
 These messages can be stored locally on a limited basis, or forwarded to a central logging server for long-term storage, better reporting, alerting, and so on.

 .. toctree::
    :maxdepth: 1